Testosterone Replacement Therapy · For Men

 Straight answers on the questions that matter.

-Branded testosterone products are FDA-approved when prescribed for hypogonadism.
-Compounded testosterone preparations are not FDA-approved and have not been evaluated by the FDA for safety or effectiveness.
+Are compounded testosterone medications FDA-approved?
+The active ingredient (testosterone cypionate) is individually FDA-approved, and branded testosterone products are FDA-approved when prescribed for hypogonadism.
+Compounded testosterone preparations are not FDA-approved as finished products and have not been evaluated by the FDA for safety or effectiveness as a final compound.
 Your clinician will discuss the right option for you.

+Is TRT safe?
 When prescribed and monitored by a licensed clinician, TRT is generally well-tolerated.
-Lab work and follow-ups are part of safe care.
+Lab work, periodic prostate screening where indicated, and dose follow-ups are built into safe care — and your clinician will screen for cardiac, prostate, and fertility considerations before prescribing.

 This page is for educational purposes and does not constitute medical advice.
 Only a licensed clinician can determine whether any treatment is appropriate for you.